 Advanced fire fighting is one of the required training for seafarers wishing to work on board.

-According to the STCW Convention, the course is mandatory to every master, mate, chief engineer, second engineer and officer of a watch (OIC).
-It is recommendatory to support level seafarers.
+According to the STCW Convention, the course is mandatory for every master, mate, chief engineer, second engineer, and officer of a watch (OIC).
+It is also recommended to support level seafarers.

-However, many shipping companies require them to hold such certificates.
+However, many shipping companies require them to take such training even for ratings.

 The ship itself is a fire hazard.
 Almost all materials on board can be fuel for fire.
-Some of ship’s cargoes is even fire hazard itself.
+Some of the ship’s cargoes are even fire hazards themselves.
 Moreover, its fuel and fuel systems are just a spark away from blazing.

-Thus, the STCW Convention laid out standards of competence for seafarers taking advanced fire fighting course.
+Thus, the STCW Convention laid out standards of competence for seafarers taking advanced firefighting courses.

 In my whole seafaring career, I experienced two events involving fire.
 And it happened in the most unexpected way.

-We were discharging gasoline in Amsterdam.
-Suddenly, the crew on the other ship using the other jetty started waving at us.
+When I was still a deck cadet, we were discharging gasoline in Amsterdam.
+Suddenly, the crew on the other ship docked on another jetty and started waving at us.
 We waved back thinking it was just a kind gesture.

 They didn’t stop and started making other gestures.
 Luckily, we started to notice there was something wrong.